aetperf/Edsger/docs/source/api.md

 **Returns:**
 - Array or Series of predecessor indices
-  - `-9999` indicates unreachable vertex or start vertex
+  - The sentinel value (default `-9999`) indicates unreachable vertex or start vertex
   - Other values indicate the predecessor in the shortest path

 ##### get_path